Home » Power Plant » Diesel Power Plant: [Layout, Working, Advantages, Diagrams] PDF

 10. More economical lubrication system.

-11. Can burn a fairly wide range of fuel.
+11. It can burn a relatively wide range of fuel.

-12. These plants can be located very nearer to the load centres,
+12. These plants can be located very nearer to the load centers.

 13. The cost of the building becomes very low.